tboie/universal_mechanics/README.md

 ### Smallest Resolution Evidence

-Smallest layout possible to model the largest and most common pattern of objects
+Smallest layout possible to model the largest and most common pattern of objects?

 3x3?